Security and compliance

-Do all levels of Ubuntu Advantage have access to Ubuntu ESM?
+Do all levels of Ubuntu Advantage for Infrastructure have access to Ubuntu ESM?

 Yes.
-Ubuntu ESM is available for UA Virtual Guest, UA Standard and UA Advanced customers.
-For more information on levels please visit buy.ubuntu.com.
-If you are a qualifying UA customer, you can request your credentials and have your system ready to receive updates without downtime or gaps.
+Ubuntu ESM is available for UA-I Essential, Standard and Advanced customers.
+For more information on levels please visit our pricing page.
+Existing UA customers can request their credentials through the Canonical support portal.

-How can we ensure the security of our Ubuntu systems after release end of life?
+How can we ensure the security of our Ubuntu systems after the end of Standard Security Maintenance?

-Sign up to Ubuntu Advantage now, and you will benefit from UA services immediately without having a gap in service when a particular release reaches end-of-life.
-For more details of initial release dates (and hence release end-of-life dates, see wiki.ubuntu.com/Releases).
-Ubuntu Advantage is available at buy.ubuntu.com, and or for AWS users, you can purchase Ubuntu Advantage Standard or Advanced through the AWS Marketplace.
+Sign up to Ubuntu Advantage now, and you will benefit from UA services immediately without having a gap in service when a particular release reaches the end of its Standard Security Maintenance window.
+For more details of initial release dates and maintenance cadence, see wiki.ubuntu.com/Releases.
+Ubuntu Advantage is available at buy.ubuntu.com and through the AWS Marketplace.

 How long will Ubuntu ESM be maintained?

 This depends on the release.
-Ubuntu 14.04 (Trusty Tahr) and 16.04 (Xenial Xerus) will have updates provided for up to three years from the release end-of-life date.
-Ubuntu 18.04 (Bionic Beaver) and subsequent releases until further announcement will have updates provided for up to five years from the release end-of-life date.
+Ubuntu 14.04 (Trusty Tahr) and 16.04 (Xenial Xerus) will have updates provided for up to three years after the end of the Standard Security Maintenance window.
+Ubuntu 18.04 (Bionic Beaver) and subsequent releases until further announcement will have ESM updates provided for up to five years.